NOTE: This piece was published in March of 2022.

-Despite the positive momentum, there have been a few hiccups.
+Within the improving big picture, though, there have been a few hiccups.
 While travelers have been venturing out in droves since last summer, hotels are facing a historic labor shortage—the same staffing crisis that's affecting restaurants, retail, and other industries.

 "Our hotel industry lost a significant amount of workers during the pandemic—unfortunately, some permanently," Hillan says.
 "Hiring new workers isn’t like flipping a light switch.
 They need to be trained in their craft, learn health and safety practices, and, in some cases, be brought back based on union seniority.
 All of that takes time."

 According to hotel industry statistics, when the pandemic hit in spring 2020, American hotels laid off approximately 6.2 million employees.
 By the time 2022 rolled around, only a portion of those workers had been rehired.
 In Southern California, for example—perhaps one of the regions best able to bounce back—only 70% of those laid-off hotel workers had been rehired.

 For travelers, that means at some hotels, services may be limited.
 Lobby bars or restaurants may not be open.
 Shuttle service to airports or shopping areas may not be running or may have reduced hours.
 Check-in lines may be slightly longer.

 "We’re doing our best to set expectations with the traveling public about the level of service they can expect," Hillan says.
 "We don't want to have missteps now that discourage travelers in the future."